CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 Look in the `traffic` schema for all ad-hoc data tables.

+### Open Data

+These datasets are published in disaggregate and summary versions on Open Data, including documentation and data dictionaries:

+- SVC: [Traffic Volumes - Midblock Vehicle Speed, Volume and Classification Counts](https://open.toronto.ca/dataset/traffic-volumes-midblock-vehicle-speed-volume-and-classification-counts/)
+- TMC: [Traffic Volumes - Multimodal Intersection Turning Movement Counts](https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/)

 ## Where can I find what data?

 Speed Volume Classification counts and Turning Movement Counts are being replicated into Bigdata `traffic` schema from MOVE (FLASHCROW database).
 Every table that is replicated has a link to internal documentation for the corresponding table on FLASHCROW in the table comment, viewable in table properties in PGAdmin.

-Public documentation including data dictionaries are accessible on the Open Data pages:

-- SVC: [Traffic Volumes - Midblock Vehicle Speed, Volume and Classification Counts](https://open.toronto.ca/dataset/traffic-volumes-midblock-vehicle-speed-volume-and-classification-counts/)
-- TMC: [Traffic Volumes - Multimodal Intersection Turning Movement Counts](https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/)

 Load Sources Summary